 If you have a question about the meaning of a string, or see an error with it, you can leave a comment and open an issue.

-With a string selected, click the Comments tab, then hit the Comment button.
+With a string selected, click the Comments tab or use Ctrl+5 keyboard shortcut, then hit the Comment button.

 Enter your message into the comment box.

 Hit Add to simply add a comment, or Add as issue to add a comment and mark it as an issue.

 If you want to leave a comment for a specific user, you can @mention them.
 Simply type @ followed by their username.